lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \newslide{The Attention Economy Framework}

-\slides{
+\slidesincremental{
 * Human attention is the scarcest organisational resource
 * AI changes who pays attention to what
 * Strategic allocation of attention determines competitive advantage
-* Organisations must design for attention management, not just task automation }
+* Organisations must design for attention deployment, not just task automation }

 \subsection{Generative AI as Human-Analogue Machines}

 \newslide{Generative AI as HAM}

-\slides{
+\slidesincremental{
 * Generative AI provides us with an "analogue human"
 * An information amplifier with a multiplier of 300,000,000
 * Radically changes information infrastructure